SIDDHARTH-PADIGAR/select-statement-timeout/README.md

 ##  Use Case: Timeout While Waiting for a Channel

-Imagine you're making a request to a microservice, doing a DB read, or waiting on some goroutine to send you data — but you don’t want to wait forever.
+Imagine you're making a request to a microservice, doing a DB read, or waiting on some goroutine to send you data, but you don’t want to wait forever.
 If it doesn’t respond in 2 seconds, you move on.

 ---